WARPNET ARCHITECTURE

 In addition to identity, Warpnet uses a Pre-Shared Key (PSK) to define network access boundaries.

 Peer identity does not equal network membership.
-Only peers with a valid PSK and known public key can participate in the Warpnet overlay.
+Only peers with a valid PSK can participate in the Warpnet overlay.

 Warpnet uses libp2p for peer discovery and transport abstraction.
 Networking includes: